-Bradley Beal returns, but Wizards fall flat and snap five-game winning streak
+Bradley Beal returns, but Wizards fall flat, and five-game winning streak is snapped

 Three-point imbalance

-While Charlotte went 10 of 32 from beyond the arc, the Wizards sputtered at the three-point line.
+While Charlotte went 10 for 32 from beyond the arc, the Wizards sputtered at the three-point line.
 They made 8 of 42, with starters Dinwiddie and Kentavious Caldwell-Pope combining to go 0 for 9.
 Kyle Kuzma was 1 for 8.

 Dinwiddie did not score Wednesday but had three rebounds and two assists.